netdata/go.d.plugin/modules/chrony/README.md

 ## Metrics

-All metrics have "bind." prefix.
+All metrics have "chrony." prefix.

 | Metric               | Scope  |                        Dimensions                        |   Units   |
 |----------------------|:------:|:--------------------------------------------------------:|:---------:|